 How does TradeMark Infringement Occur?

-When a company has successfully registered a trademark, they are entitled to enforce their monopoly over its use.
+When a company has successfully registered a trademark, they are entitled to enforce its monopoly over its use.

-Once a company becomes aware that another is infringing its trademark, they may issue proceedings.
+Once a company becomes aware that another entity is infringing its trademark, it may issue proceedings.

 Depending on the nature of the infringement, the company may do so for the use of: